cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 ## Verification:

-#### Verify third party artefacts and open source libraries
+#### Verify third party artifacts and open source libraries

 _Assurance categories: Moderate to high and risk categories: moderate to high_

-Third party artefacts need to be validated using a range of approaches.
-All third party artefacts, open source libraries and any other dependencies should be verified as part of the continuous integration pipeline by validating their checksums against a known good source and validating any cryptographic signatures.
+Third party artifacts need to be validated using a range of approaches.
+All third party artifacts, open source libraries and any other dependencies should be verified as part of the continuous integration pipeline by validating their checksums against a known good source and validating any cryptographic signatures.
 At a very basic level, any software ingested must be scanned using Software Composition Analysis (SCA) tools to detect whether any vulnerable open-source software is used in the final product.
-If possible, for high assurance categories any 3rd party artefacts should be pen tested to ensure that the software is resistant to standard attacks and no basic security errors or loopholes exist.
+If possible, for high assurance categories any 3rd party artifacts should be pen tested to ensure that the software is resistant to standard attacks and no basic security errors or loopholes exist.

 #### Require SBOM from third party supplier